javrobs/nhanes_analysis/README.md

-# NHANES analysis
+# NHANES Food Spending and Consumption Dashboard

-This app is currently **in development**.
-It will compare different results of the US National Health and Nutrition Examination Survey (NHANES) on a ten-year gap —from 2007-2008 to 2017-2018.
+This is an app built to explore and visualize data from the National Health and Nutrition Examination Survey (NHANES) related to food spending and consumption.
+The user can create bar charts by filtering the population based on demographic criteria and compare the latest data to the data collected 10 years prior.

+#### -- Project Status: [Completed]

 ## Contributing